It’s that time of year again! Time to prepare for our annual Burning Man experience. Black Rock City, Nevada here we come!

 At this time I also purchase new parachute cord, ratchet straps, and any other camp supplies we may need.

-Inventory gear- Mid August
+Inventory your burner gear- Mid August

 I pull out my packing list and hit my garage HARD in mid-August.
 I need to locate every item on my packing list, because I don’t want to realize I’m missing something essential while I’m packing the car to go.
 I check everything off on the list, and then if anything is missing I know what needs to be replaced.